Spectral Analysis of the Quantum Random Energy Model: Introduction and main results

 is defined on $ \psi \in \ell^2( \mathcal{Q}_N) $, the $ 2^N $-dimensional Hilbert space of complex-valued functions on $ N $-bit strings.
-Since every vertex on the Hamming $ \mathcal{Q}_N $ has a constant degree $ N $, the negative graph Laplacian, $ T + N \mathbbm{1} $, just differs by $ N $ times the identity matrix.
-In this paper, we study the quantum random energy model (QREM) which is the random matrix
+Since every vertex in $ \mathcal{Q}_N $ has a constant degree $ N $, the negative graph Laplacian, $ T + N \mathbbm{1} $, just differs by $ N $ times the identity matrix.
+We study the quantum random energy model (QREM) which is the random matrix

 where $ \Gamma \geq 0 $ is a parameter, and $ U $ is diagonal in the canonical configuration basis $ (\delta_{\pmb{\sigma}} ) $ of $ \ell^2(\mathcal{Q}_N) $, i.e., $U \delta_{\pmb{\sigma}} = U(\pmb{\sigma}) \delta_{\pmb{\sigma}} $ and $ \psi(\pmb{\sigma}) = \langle \delta_{\pmb{\sigma}} \vert\psi \rangle $.
 As usual in mathematical physics, we choose the scalar product $ \langle \cdot \vert \cdot \rangle $ on $ \ell^2( \mathcal{Q}_N) $ to be linear in its second component.